niemet0502/guma/README.md

 Guma is a Lightweight and Self Hosted project management app highly inspired by [Linear](https://linear.app/), [Plane](https://plane.so/) and [Jira](https://www.atlassian.com/fr/software/jira) that allows to manage multiple projects.

 ### 🚨Warning 🚨
 I built Guma to apply things i have learned about building microservices.
-I will use it for my own needs if you trust me enough you can use the version hosted on my server but if you don't you can self-host the project on your own infrastructure.
+I will use it for my own  (to track my projects) so if you trust me enough you can use the version hosted on my server but if you don't you can self-host the project on your own infrastructure.

+I will keep improving the code base by adding new features or new practices i will learn in the feature.

 ## 🚀 Features
-Guma provides the modules below:
+Guma provides the features below:

 - **Issues:**
 - **Sprints:**